 Before you get started, check the expiration date on your ingredients.
 Also, it’s best to use room temperature ingredients, but it’s not necessary.
 Also, not everyone can have garlic.
 If you can’t have garlic, simply leave it out of this recipe.

 If you have any questions, please leave a comment below and we will get back to you.
+If you’re looking for more bread recipes you’ll want to check out this Keto Flatbread.

 Did you make these keto rolls?
 Please stop back by and let us know what you thought.
 Comments are our favorite way to connect.